The Parable of the Two Arrows – reflections on pain, suffering and relief

 After the wounding, what happens at the mental level represents the second arrow – the suffering.
 If pain arises in the body, suffering is the story about the pain.
 Both suffering and pain demand recognition, but in two different ways.
 Pain requires acknowledgment and goes away.
 Suffering demands to be seen, only to create more suffering.
 Also, sometimes the suffering layer is so thick, that we don’t get the chance to connect with the body and ask ourselves: “What am I feeling?”.

 Most of us who were physically and emotionally hurt in our childhoods, grow up with a sense that suffering is omnipresent.
 Without guidance, what we do is chase bits of suffering through the corridors of the mind, getting nowhere, except more tangled in confusion and exhaustion.
 With guidance, however, we learn to ask our bodies to show us where the blockages are, where the real hurt is.
 And as we untie one-by-one the knots of the mind, the body and emotions open up.
 We move through the contraction of the mind, into the expansion of the emotional knowing.
 We feel.
 And this is how we free our bodies from trauma, and make peace with the pain.
 That is the way I have found out of suffering.

 About the author

-Manuela Raiz fell in love with the plant medicine path nine years ago.
-In 2015 she started her apprenticeship in the Shibipo tradition.
-Manuela answered the calling to learn from and work with Ayahuasca and other powerful plant teachers.
-She is the founder of SoulCenteredMedicines, which represents her passion for self-discovery and being of service.
+Manuela Raiz fell in love with the world of plants more than 10 years ago.
+In 2015 she received the blessing from the plants and began her apprenticeship in the Shipibo tradition.
+Manuela answered the calling to learn from and work with our ever-loving plant teachers and allies.
+She created SoulCenteredMedicines, a space where plant wisdom meets our core need to feel whole and harmonious.